Healthplan Spain

 How can I get my UK prescription medicine in Spain?

-• 50% of the prescription price
+• 50% of the prescription cost is typically paid

 Can I use a prescription from another EU country in Spain?